Respect Network Events.

 - Rebecca Haycock, Regional Adviser (Gwent) and Janice Dent, Regional VAWDASV Officer (Gwent): The voices of male survivors and the barriers they perceive

-- Ippo Panteloudakis, Operations Director, Respect: Respect’s vision for shaping policy, increasing understanding and transforming services for male victims – in a context that promotes positive masculinities;
+- Ippo Panteloudakis, Head of Services, Respect: Respect’s vision for shaping policy, increasing understanding and transforming services for male victims – in a context that promotes positive masculinities;

-Respect’s Men’s Advice Line team: “The complexities of supporting male victims on a helpline environment”
+Respect’s Men’s Advice Line team: “Supporting male victims in a helpline environment”

 Respect’s Men’s Advice Line Advisors will demonstrate the complexities of supporting male victims on a helpline environment.
 This interactive workshop will use case studies based on real calls.
 The Helplines team will invite participants to ask questions to find out more about what’s been happening.
 By the end of the workshop, participants will have a good understanding of the importance of language used by callers, as well as the advantages and disadvantages of supporting service users on a helpline.